Welcome to today's edition of the Rush 24-7 podcast.

 Rush, does it ever get old being right?

-I play golf a lot With some um PGA Tour pros.
+I play golf a lot with some PGA Tour pros, and I say, does it ever get boring?

-Every shot going where you want it to go.
+Every shot going where you want it to go?

 They smile and they say, never.